 Don’t forget, when kids use drugs or do criminal behavior or engage in other risky activities, part of the power they have is to be secretive.
 That’s one of their big thinking errors.
 “I have a right to keep secrets from you, but you don’t have any right to keep secrets from me.”

 “You don’t have a right to keep secrets from me if it’s something that endangers you or endangers our family.”

-In my practice, I tell parents that it’s okay if they need to search their child’s room.
+In my practice, I would tell parents that it’s okay if they need to search their child’s room.
 If their kid says, “You can’t do that, I’m going to call the cops,” then offer to call the cops for them.

 In general, I think parents should be checking up on their child after a major infraction—and giving them effective consequences—as an obligation and a responsibility.

 Turning things around is a tactic kids use to put parents on the defensive.
 They create an argument as a diversion to avoid taking responsibility for their actions or behavior.
-Below are a few tactics kids use when in this situation and ways for you as a parent to make sure the discussion stays on track.
+Below are a few tactics kids use in this situation and how parents should respond to ensure the discussion stays on track.

 Here’s a common scenario: The parent says, “I found some rolling papers in your desk drawer.”
 And the child responds, “I can’t believe you were spying on me!
 I’m 16 years old.
 What’s wrong with you?”
 The parent should not get sucked into that argument.
 Instead, the parent should calmly say something like this:

 “I told you I’d be checking into things.
-The problem is not spying—the problem is the rolling papers you have in your drawer.
+The problem is not spying.
+The problem is the rolling papers you have in your drawer.
 And that’s the only thing I’m willing to talk to you about.
 If you want to yell or scream, go yell or scream someplace else.
 When you’re done, we’ll discuss the rolling papers.
 I’m not violating your rights, you’re violating our home.”